Syrian Refugee Crisis

-The Syrian conflict is now in its sixth year with no end in sight.
+The Syrian conflict is now in its seventh year with no end in sight.

 Child refugees are one of the most vulnerable and isolated groups in the world.
 In a recent study, the UN found that nearly 30% of the Syrian children they interviewed went outside their homes—often a crammed apartment or a makeshift shelter—just once a week or less.
 Many have been wounded physically, psychologically, or both; they are experiencing homelessness, hardship and death at an extremely vulnerable age.